victorcappa/about/README.md

 <p align="center">
   <!-- Video 1 -->
   <h3>Marvel and Coca Cola</h3>
- <p>This was one of the most interesting and challenging projects I've ever worked on, reaching close to 2 billion people around the world.
+ <p>This was one of the most interesting and challenging projects I've ever worked on, reaching close to 2 billion impressions around the world.
 I went into more details <a href="https://github.com/victorcappa/marvel-coke-epic/tree/main">here<a/>

 https://github.com/user-attachments/assets/0aabdb81-d163-4cd0-b8c4-b21b04ba4db8